Teksta versija

 4) emissions into the environment, environmental quality, environmental protection measures or use of natural resources;

-(6) Data dissemination exceptions laid down in Paragraphs three and four of this Section shall not apply to the following data on a State institution and its activities:
+(6) Data dissemination exceptions laid down in Paragraphs three and four of this Section shall not apply also to the following data on a State authority and its activities:

-1) data that do not reveal information about a private individual, other than a private individual who has been delegated to perform State administration tasks;
+1) data that do not reveal information about a private individual, other than a private individual who has been delegated to perform tasks of State administration;

 2) data for which the status of restricted access information has not been laid down in other laws or regulations.

-(7) The statistical institution, upon request or on its own initiative, may transfer the data to the Bureau, and also to a person directing criminal proceedings or to the court for the adjudicating of such cases, which refer to the procedures for the submission of data needed for the production of statistics or infringements of statistical confidentiality requirements.
+(7) A statistical institution may, upon request or on its own initiative, transfer data to the Bureau, and also to a person directing criminal proceedings or to the court for the examination of such cases which concern the procedures for the submission of the data needed for the production of statistics or violations of statistical confidentiality requirements.

 Section 26.
-Use of Indirectly Identifiable Data for Research Objectives and Availability of Information
+Use of Indirectly Identifiable Data for Research and the Availability of Information

-(1) The statistical institution shall provide access to indirectly identifiable data for the purpose of research, provided that the data are protected with appropriate data disclosure control methods that prevent the use of data for inappropriate purposes.
+(1) A statistical institution shall provide access for research purposes to indirectly identifiable data which it can protect with appropriate data disclosure control methods that prevent the use of data for inappropriate purposes.

-(2) The statistical institution shall publish the following information in the portal of official statistics:
+(2) A statistical institution shall publish the following information on the portal of official statistics:

-1) information regarding indirectly identifiable data, which are available for purpose of research;
+1) information on indirectly identifiable data which are available for use in research;

-2) information regarding types of access to indirectly identifiable data;
+2) information on the types of access to indirectly identifiable data;

-3) information regarding the concluded agreements on the use of indirectly identifiable data;
+3) information on the contracts concluded for the use of indirectly identifiable data;

-4) information regarding research results, where indirectly identifiable data are used.
+4) information on the results of researches where indirectly identifiable data are used.

 Section 27.
-Request of Indirectly Identifiable Data for the Purpose of Research and Clarification of the Request
+Request for Indirectly Identifiable Data for the Research and the Clarification of the Request

-(1) In order to obtain the right to use indirectly identifiable data for the purpose of research, the data requester (private individual or State institution) shall submit an application to the statistical institution containing the following information:
+(1) In order to obtain the right to use indirectly identifiable data in research, the data requester (private individual or State authority) shall submit an application to a statistical institution containing the following information:

 1) the purpose for the use of indirectly identifiable data;